MrKimhoff/Python-Car-Price-Prediction/README.md

-# Used Car price Prediction
+# Used Car Price Prediction

 This project was a requirement for one of my classes during my Master's Data Science program at Bellevue Univeristy.